 1. Preheat your oven to 375 degrees Fahrenheit.
 Grease a large-sized cookie sheet.
 Sprinkle the cookie sheet lightly with cornmeal.

 3. Add 1 cup of all-purpose flour and whisk it in to combine.
 Next add the olive oil and optional barley malt syrup and whisk to combine.
-Add the additional 2 cups of all-purpose flour a cup at a time + kosher salt mixing the flour in with a wooden spoon.
+Add 1 more cup of all-purpose flour + kosher salt mixing the flour in with a wooden spoon.